Ixcatec language: Tone

-Syllable Structure
+Syllable structure

-The syllable structure in Ixcatec is CVT in a word-initial position, and (C)VT in a non-initial position.
-C represents a consonant or a group of consonants.
+The maximal syllable structure in Ixcatec is CCV, where ‹C› represents any consonant.
+There are no coda consonants, so that words like ť̌u2škũ2 /tʲūʃkũ̄/ and u2hñu3/ūhɲù/ are syllabified as /tʲū.ʃkũ̄/ and /ū.hɲù/, respectively.
 Syllables that begin with a vowel only appear in a non-initial position.
-The initial consonant can also be the voiceless glottal stop, /Ɂ/, but it does not occur when it directly precedes a vowel.
-V can be a simple vowel, a long vowel, or a diphthong, and T represents one tone.
+The initial consonant can also be the voiceless glottal stop, /ʔ/, but it does not occur when it directly precedes a vowel.
+V can be a simple vowel, a long vowel, or a diphthong.
 Disyllabic words are composed of two different tones.

 Although stress is difficult to perceive in most words, it is believed that it falls on the penultimate syllable.
 The stress causes a prolonged articulation, slightly or prominently, on the consonant or group of consonants that follow it.
 The stress is clearly shown in the inflected forms, where it is displaced as a result of suffixing a syllable of the CVT type.
-For example, the form of the word ra2te3 ‘sandal’ is pronounced [ra2tte3] with the /t/ slightly lengthened.
-However, in the form ra2te3ni1 ‘our sandals’, the stress moves towards the penultimate syllable where it is expressed by lengthening the consonant /n/: [ra2te3nni1].
+For example, the form of the word ra2te3 'sandal' is pronounced [ra2tte3] with the /t/ slightly lengthened.
+However, in the form ra2te3ni1 'our sandals', the stress moves towards the penultimate syllable where it is expressed by lengthening the consonant /n/: [ra2te3nni1].

 Morphology

 Processes

 The most general morphological process in Ixcatec is affixation.
-However, one known account of complete reduplication occurs when the adjective ʔi1 ‘small’ becomes ʔi1ʔi1 when pluralized.
+However, one known account of complete reduplication occurs when the adjective ʔi1 'small' becomes ʔi1ʔi1 when pluralized.

 Another morphological process is tonal change.
 In almost all the verbs and some nouns, tonal change indicates past or future tense.

 When there is a vowel /i/ in the last two syllables of a disyllabic or trisyllabic noun, and the possessive suffixes of the second and third persons are added, the final /i/ becomes lowered and centralized.
-For example, nǰi2xi3 ‘pasture’ becomes nǰi2xe3e3 ‘his pasture’.
+For example, nǰi2xi3 'pasture' becomes nǰi2xe3e3 'his pasture'.

 Regressive assimilation occurs in disyllabic words that have an /a/ in each syllable separated by the glottal stop /ʔ/.
 To form the possessive of the third person singular and plural, the first vowel assimilates to the one in the suffix.
-For instance, na2ʔa1 ‘mother’ becomes ne2ʔe1e1 ‘her mother’.
+For instance, na2ʔa1 'mother' becomes ne2ʔe1e1 'her mother'.

-Grammatical Persons
+Grammatical persons

 The nominal phrase has at least a noun or a pronoun that frequently precedes an article and one or more adjectives.
 The subject of possession is expressed within the noun by the addition of an ending.

 There are four inflected forms for the first person, second person, third person, and collective subjects.
 Personal pronouns are optionally used to emphasize the person of the subject, or to avoid confusion between subjects.
 The pronouns that correspond to the four grammatical persons are i2na1na3 (first person), i2la3 (second person), su2wa2 (third person), and i2ni1 (first person plural).